dabeedc/MKB/README.md

 I also removed PrintBox and RateBox as they were essentially the same (I was able to abstract this into DialogBox, and adding a new parameter to account for the width differences).
 I extended AlertBox and ExitConfirmationBox to this new DialogBox, as they are similar except with an added modality of persisting until closed.

+The final area identified that could use improvements in cohesion was found in the GUI class.
+There were a couple of methods like displayPrint and displayRate that retrieved information about the keyboard which were moved into a refactored class called InformationHandler, which deals with information about the keyboard; this lead to an increased cohesion within the information class.